Soul Sleep -

 "Conscious Deathers" say: This proves that the dead are conscious - why else would the apostle Paul say that it's ok to pray for them?

-"Soul Sleepers" say: The verse right before this statement about prayers being made for the dead (verse 28), and indeed, the entire passage (1 Cor.
+"Soul Sleepers" say: Three verses later (vs. 32) Paul says, "If the dead are not raised, let us eat and drink for tomorrow we die."
+He plainly stated that it does not matter how we live our lives if there is no resurrection!
+And the verse right before this statement about prayers being made for the dead (verse 28), and indeed, the entire passage (1 Cor.
 15) is clearly about the resurrection.
 Thus we must assume that the apostle Paul meant prayers can be made for the dead, not because these prayers will affect them while they are dead, but because the prayers may affect them after they rise from the dead and stand before God to be judged (Rev. 20:11-3).

 Keep in mind Paul did not say we should pray to dead people or for dead people as if it will help them while they are dead; rather he said prayers can be made for the dead, and he said this in the context of talking about the rapture and future "vivification" (resurrection into immortal bodies) of all human beings and the eventual total defeat and abolishment of death (1 Cor.
 15:22-28 in particular).
 Modern Christians totally ignore 1 Corinthians 15:29, partly because the hell and eternal punishment mindset that dominates modern Christianity makes it impossible to understand why anyone would pray for a dead person.
 But when you interpret verses 22 through 28 with common sense (resisting the urge to explain away what it plainly says, resisting the urge to change the definition of "all" at will etc.), it perfectly explains verse 29.
 The fact that eventually God will be "all in all" explains why we could pray even for dead (as of now) unsaved loved ones and God would take those prayers into account after He raises them from the dead (first into mortal bodies at the white throne judgment, and then again, after their second period of death, into immortal bodies at the consummation of God's plan referred to 1 Cor.
 15:24-28).